 3. Real-Time Attacks Demand Instant Response

 Smart cyberattackers leverage DevOps workflows to test, adjust and deploy new attacks.
 With the frequency of attacks growing, businesses have to accelerate their incident response to cope with real-time attacks.
 The faster you respond to those attacks, the better.
 This will allow you to keep the damage down to a minimum.
 Even a small delay can lead to disastrous consequences in such a situation.
-You need a system that constantly analyzes behaviors and looks for suspicious patterns to anticipate and react to cyber attacks efficiently.
+You need a system that constantly analyzes behaviors and looks for suspicious patterns to efficiently anticipate and react to cyber attacks.

 4. Think Like an Engineer

 Whether you are a developer, security professional, or working in an operational department, you must start to think like an engineer.
 However, just because your security operation team is working with their preferred tools, that does not mean that you are using secure DevOps.
-The real secure DevOps makes verification and vulnerability assessment an integral part of the automated testing and deployment framework.
+The real secure DevOps makes verification and vulnerability assessment integral to the automated testing and deployment framework.
 This means that your security team will be deeply involved through the development process, and it is not a last-minute thought.
 Unlike traditional development, security is given priority at every stage of the application development cycle leading to a secure final output.

 5. Better Security Leads To Better Software

 Despite all the technological development and advancements, delivering secure software is not easy.
 You have to strike the perfect balance between security and speed.
 If you rush through the software development process, you might end up with a final version that might contain security issues.
 On the flip side, if you focus too much on securing the software, it might take you longer to create the software.
-The latter approach is better as it can lead to the creation of better software, which is more secure.
-Try to reduce friction in the process, so everything flows smoothly.
+The latter approach is better as it can lead to better software, which is more secure.
+Try to reduce friction in the process so everything flows smoothly.